Vectari/Vectari/README.md

   - React/Next.js application for account and budget management.

 - **Freelancer Project - Website Administration:**
-  - Created a feature-rich React website for a service company in Poland.
+  - Created a React website for Matchmaking Office “Serduszka Dwa“, a service company in Poland.

 - **Gamepad Tester (Personal Project):**
   - Diagnostic tool in Next.js for diagnosing faulty gamepad buttons and sticks.

-Explore more on [GitHub](https://github.com/Vectari)!
 Let's connect and collaborate! 🚀